SoftengPoliTo/lich/templates/report.md

 # Final Report

-This report presents the results of all those tools which have not been voluntarily disabled in the `lich.toml` configuration file.
-Each result is assigned to a specific subsection depending on the category associated with its tool.
+This report presents the results of all those tools which have not been disabled in the `lich.toml` configuration file.
+Each result has been assigned to a specific subsection according to the tool category.

-{% if vulnerability.tools | length != 0 %}
+{% if vulnerability_tools | length != 0 -%}

 ## Vulnerability

-{% for tool in vulnerability_tools %}
+{% for tool in vulnerability_tools -%}

 ### {{ tool.header }}